krutikmehtaa/open-source-plugins/README.md

 ## open-source-plugins

-> A cross-platform set of procedural groove-generation tools for **Autodesk 3ds Max** and **SketchUp Pro**, designed to streamline surface detailing and modeling automation for both 3D artists and plugin developers.
+> A cross-platform set of procedural groove-ridge generation tools for **Autodesk 3ds Max** and **SketchUp Pro**, designed to streamline surface detailing and modeling automation for both 3D artists and plugin developers.

 ---